Car Shakes When Going Over 60 MPH? Here’s Why

 Close up of the car speed meter.
 Car speedometer close up, speed 60

-By far, the most likely reason is imbalanced tires.
+By far, the most probable reason is unbalanced tires.
 You should take your car to a local mechanic or tire shop to get them rebalanced and refitted.

 Beforehand, make sure the technician checks the tires are in proper condition.
 They may need replacing if the issue has been going on for a while.

-If your wheels turn out to be satisfactory, there’s something else at play.
+If your wheels turn out to be adequate, there’s something else at play.
 Of everything mentioned in this article, explore them in the following order of probability:

 1. Wheel balancing